gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 <h3>Policy rationale</h3>

-Insitutions are required to publish an accessibility plan, accessibility reports, a feedback process and a feedback mechanism on their websites.
+Under the Accessible Canada Act and Regulations, insitutions are required to publish the following on their websites:

+- an accessibility plan every 3 years
+- annual accessibility reports
+- a description of the process for handing accessibility feedback
+- a mechanism for receiving feedback

 This template helps to tie all these things together in a central location for each institution.